Event and Registration Information Conference Schedule Free Evening Community Session Dialogue Sponsorships

 Conference Plenary Sessions:

 Sexual Discrimination is a Fair Housing Issue - Presented by Suzanne Chester - Managing Attorney, The Child’s Advocate, Legal Aid of North Carolina; Khristen Sellers- Community advocate and lead plaintiff in Scotland County fair housing case and Kelly Clarke- Supervising Attorney, Fair Housing Project – Legal Aid of North Carolina.

-Fair Housing and Assistance Animals - Presented by Wanda Allen-Abraha- Human Relations Director, Winston Salem Department of Human Relations and Phillip Woodward- Systems Change Manager, NC Department of Health and Human Services Council on Developmental Disabilities.
+Fair Housing and Assistance Animals - Presented by Wanda Allen-Abraha, Human Relations Director for the Winston Salem Department of Human Relations and Phillip Woodward, Systems Change Manager for the NC Department of Health and Human Services Council on Developmental Disabilities.